saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 In a moment, your new service will appear on the DBCS console.
 You can track provisioning progress in the Service Create and Delete History panel, simply by clicking Details, at the bottom of the Oracle Database Cloud Service page.

-After DB instance has been successfully provisioned you can start JCS instance provisioning.
+After DB instance has been successfully provisioned, you can start JCS instance provisioning.

 #### 3. Provision JCS service in OCI using PSM ####

-As with DBCS instance, before provisioning the JCS instance, you'll need to have following information available: availability domain, subnet name (which must be part of the same VCN that you created earlier with the other OCI resources), object storage bucket name and the swift password.
+As with DBCS instance, before provisioning the JCS instance, you will need to have following information available: availability domain, subnet name (which must be part of the same VCN that you created earlier with the other OCI resources), object storage bucket name and the swift password.

 On My Services Dashboard page, from the action menu on JCS, select Open Service Console.
-On the service console click Create Service and from the drop-down control select Oracle Java Clooud Service.
+On the service console click Create Service and from the drop-down control select Oracle Java Cloud Service.

 ![](images/jcs.1.png)

-On the Instance page provide information about high level charateristci:
+On the Instance page provide information about high level characteristics:

 Instance Name: Alpha01A (please avoid having service name with hyphen or having more than 30 characters)